ahmed-f-elaswar/math-content-recognition-/docs/source/index.rst

 - **Image to LaTeX Conversion**: Convert images containing LaTeX formulas to LaTeX code
 - **LaTeX Detection**: Detect and locate LaTeX formulas in mixed text/formula images
 - **Paragraph to Markdown**: Convert mixed text and formula images to Markdown format
+- **PDF to Markdown**: Extract and recognize text and formulas from PDF documents

 Installation
 -----------